forTEXT/EvENT_Dataset/README.md

 The annotation guidelines are published [here](https://zenodo.org/record/5078175#.Yka12-hBxhE).
 This dataset was created within the EvENT project at the Technical University Darmstadt.
 The EvENT Project is part of the priority programme [*Computational Literary Studies*](https://dfg-spp-cls.github.io/) (CLS), funded by the German Research Foundation (DFG).

 ## Dataset

 All annotations are stored in the Annotations_EvENT.json file.
-The data is structrued by the annotated texts.
+The annotation data is structured by the annotated texts and the annotators.
 Every text is annotated by two annotators.
 These annotations are the basis for the gold standard annotations.